MiRGB/QA_Artifacts_Collection/README.md

-# 📂 QA Test Portfolio
+# 📂 QA Testing Artifacts Collection

 This repository contains a set of sample testing materials that showcase my experience in software testing.
 It includes artifacts from various stages of the QA process, generated using popular testing tools.